 This course expands upon the knowledge acquired in Human Anatomy and Physiology I for Paramedics, BIO 108.
-Students will concentrate on a systematic approach to the human organism, including the body as a whole, its major organ systems, their inter-elations and how they change throughout a person's life.
-Additional emphasis will be placed on clinical and health related topic as they apply to the care of the patient in the emergency medical services field.
-A (Sp)
+Students will concentrate on a systematic approach to the human organism, including the body as a whole, its major organ systems, their interrelationship and how they change throughout a person's life.
+Additional emphasis will be placed on clinical and health-related topics as they apply to the care of the patient in the emergency medical services field.
+SCI (Sp)